 The best types of glazing for bifold doors

-One of the biggest appeals of bifold doors is that they offer stunning views and create brighter rooms.
+One of the biggest appeals of using bifold doors as your patio doors is that they offer stunning views and maximise the amount of natural light within your home.
 To offer this, bifold doors are mostly made from glass.
 It is important to consider the type of glazing you wish to have with your bifold to ensure optimum thermal performance.